Danny-UKDM/dotnetcore-webapi/README.md

 On application close (`ctrl` + `c` from the terminal window), the test database will be dropped and the connection disposed of.

+### Swagger

+This project uses [Swagger](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) to document the API - see `https://localhost:{port}/swagger/` when running the project.

 ## Built With

 * [.Net Core Web API](https://docs.microsoft.com/en-us/aspnet/core/web-api/) - Framework